waizui/luagl/README.md

 ```
 ## Tips

-If you don't want to build it by yourself, pre-built executables are under bins folder.
+If you don't want to build it by yourself, pre-built executables are under [Releases](https://github.com/waizui/luagl/releases).